cloudfoundry/logging-route-service/README.md

 This example route service uses the new headers/features that have been added to the GoRouter.
 For example:

-- `X-CF-Forwarded-URL`: A header that contains the original URL that the GoRouter received.
+- `X-CF-Forwarded-Url`: A header that contains the original URL that the GoRouter received.
 - `X-CF-Proxy-Signature`: A header that the GoRouter uses to determine if a request has gone through the route service.

 ## Getting Started